 Consultation, feasibility and design work has also been undertaken for the following open spaces: Central Park, Barry; Sports Fields, Wick; Caerleon Road, Dinas Powys and The Knap Canal biodiversity enhancements.

-Sustainable Transport - The Council has used section 106 contributions to provide / enhance sustainable transport provision as follows: Implementation of a new bus stop and shelter in Ystradowen; Enhancements to footways in Ystradowen, including dropped kerbs and uncontrolled crossings.
-Footpath enhancement scheme in Fferm Goch; Pedestrian improvements on Old Port Road outside of Gwenfo Primary School to improve crossing, and new ramped access to The Grange play area; Improvements to footways throughout Ogmore by Sea; Safety improvements at bus stop outside of St. Bride's Major Primary School; Improvements at Windsor Road/Plassey Street roundabout junction for walking and cycling; Partial implementation of a cycle hire scheme in Penarth - Covid-19 outbreak prevented the full completion of this scheme within 2019/20; Implementation of a footpath link on Pen Y Turnpike Road, Dinas Powys.
-As well as the allocated community facilities which have been delivered (as detailed in objective 5, indicator 5.2 of the LDP monitoring framework), a number of other community facilities projects have been implemented through section 106 contributions including: Community Facilities and gardens: Implementation of the Community POD, Penarth; Works undertaken to Wick Pavilion; Wild About Nature, Dinas Powys - equipment and apparatus; Murch Bowls Club - equipment; Llantwit Tennis Club - new flood lighting;
+Sustainable Transport - The Council has used section 106 contributions to provide / enhance sustainable transport provision as follows:

+- Implementation of a new bus stop and shelter in Ystradowen; - Enhancements to footways in Ystradowen, including dropped kerbs and uncontrolled crossings. - Footpath enhancement scheme in Fferm Goch; - Pedestrian improvements on Old Port Road outside of Gwenfo Primary School to improve crossing, and new ramped access to The Grange play area; - Improvements to footways throughout Ogmore by Sea; - Safety improvements at bus stop outside of St. Bride's Major Primary School; - Improvements at Windsor Road/Plassey Street roundabout junction for walking and cycling; - Partial implementation of a cycle hire scheme in Penarth Covid-19 outbreak prevented the full completion of this scheme within 2019/20; - Implementation of a footpath link on Pen Y Turnpike Road, Dinas Powys. - Initial feasibility, design and consultation has also been undertaken for schemes in Wick and Rhoose.

+As well as the allocated community facilities which have been delivered (as detailed in objective 5, indicator 5.2 of the LDP monitoring framework), a number of other community facilities projects have been implemented through section 106 contributions including:

+Community Facilities and gardens:

+- Implementation of the Community POD, Penarth;

+- Works undertaken to Wick Pavilion;

+- Wild About Nature, Dinas Powys equipment and apparatus;

+- Murch Bowls Club equipment;

+- Llantwit Tennis Club new flood lighting;

-community centre at Cowbridge Town Cou Ogmore Village Hall , Ogmore by Sea; Newydd Housing Ass from Penarth Heights housing and commun The Council has also su Belle Vue Pavilion and a In addition to schemes of infrastructure and faciliti neighbourhood areas of 10 planning applications during the latest AMR m halls, libraries and allotr Barry Waterfrom uncil - contribut Association - c sociation and Si towards a pub hity facility sche abmitted a bid to await the result. delivered by the es, including lo play and public for new or enh nonitoring perioo nents.
-In additio tion towards the installation of a lift at the town hall; ontribution towards a new village hall and play area in t.
-Paul's Church Community Group - Public Art monies lic art stained glass window display, at the affordable one at St. Paul's Church, Penarth.
-D Lottery for funding to increase the budget available for e Council, developers have also implemented community cally equipped areas of play, local areas of open space, o r Numbers of 'change of use' developments resulting in a loss of a community facility.
-Reduce the loss of community facilities where appropriate. could result in the loss of Council determined that information submitted w approving the applicatio of a community the retention o ith the applicati n outweighed t nning applications were approved which if developed facility as set out below.
-However, in each case, the f the community facility (as evidenced by the supporting on) was unviable and/or the benefits to be derived from he loss of the existing facility for example through the an area of identified need.
-Description of Development Proposed demolition of existing church and hall; development of 27 flats and associated works Decision date: 1 st August 2019 Change of use of former public house to provide 18 affordable apartments and associated works.
-Decision date: 19 th December 2019
+community centre at Cowbridge Town Co Ogmore Village Hall Ogmore by Sea; Newydd Housing As from Penarth Height housing and commu The Council has also so Belle Vue Pavilion and In addition to schemes infrastructure and facilit neighbourhood areas o 10 planning application during the latest AMR r halls, libraries and allot Barry Waterfrouncil - contribution Association and Section and Sec tion towards the installation of a lift at the town hall; contribution towards a new village hall and play area in t.
+Paul's Church Community Group - Public Art monies olic art stained glass window display, at the affordable area at St. Paul's Church, Penarth.
+Lo Lottery for funding to increase the budget available for a Council, developers have also implemented community pocally equipped areas of play, local areas of open space, Numbers of 'change of use' developments resulting in a loss of a community facility.
+Reduce the loss of community facilities where appropriate. could result in the loss Council determined tha information submitted v approving the application of a community t the retention o with the applicati on outweighed t facility as set out below.
+However, in each case, the off the community facility (as evidenced by the supporting ion) was unviable and/or the benefits to be derived from the loss of the existing facility for example through the an area of identified need.
+Description of Development Proposed demolition of existing church and hall; development of 27 flats and associated works Decision date: 1st August 2019 Change of use of former public house to provide 18 affordable apartments and associated works.
+Decision date: 19th December 2019